-- 3. Log out of the SYSTEM account, and then log back in to the SYSTEM account to establish the TCPIP command environment. - 4.
-Proceed to Chapter 3 to configure TCP/IP Services.
+With previous versions of TCP/IP Services, you were required to log out of the SYSTEM account and then log back in to the SYSTEM account to establish the TCPIP command environment.
+Starting with Version 5.4 of TCP/IP Services, this is no longer required.